-Tamagawa Hot Spring or the mouthful that is their full name ~ Showa Retro Spa and Sento Tamagawa Hot Springs.
+Tamagawa Hot Spring, Tokigawa, or the mouthful that is their full name 昭和 レトロ な 温泉銭湯玉川温泉 ~ Showa Retro Naonsen Sento Tamagawa Hot Spring.
+A hot spring by the award winning hot spring management company Onsen Dojo.
 Hereafter Tamagawa Hot Springs for short.
 Occasionally with the Retro in front, just because its a word I happen to like!

 Tamagawa Hot Spring